arunprasanna008/lookupservice/README.md

 # Enhancement Ideas
 - The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of this VM?
+-- We could move to a self scalable database such as DynamoDB provided by Amazon Web Services

 - The number of requests may exceed the capacity of this VM, how might you solve that?
+-- Increasing number of requests may increase the
 - What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.